This is a “future reference” post.

 If you aren’t already aware of Audible, Scribd, or myriad other monthly services with a large catalogue of books available to paying monthly membership, then know this: they exist, and you should avail yourself of them!

 But if you find that the specific book you want in audiobook format doesn’t yet exist in that format, then contact the rights holder.
-This is either the person or company who has published the book or who owns the copyright, which in the world of self-publishing is usually the author.
+This is either the person or company who has published the book or who owns the copyright, which in the world of self-publishing is usually the author."I am sorry, but I am legally prohibited from narrating a book when the person hiring me does not possess the rights to the book."
+Click To Tweet

 The following is sniped from Karen Commins, of Narrator Roadmap, who explains it succinctly,